Boundaries

 - French Catholic: Conseil des écoles catholiques du Centre-Est school locator

-There are also independent schools, such as Blyth Academy and Westboro Montessori.
+There is also the independent school Westboro Montessori.

 Businesses